Skip to Main Content

 We will seek diverse pools of candidates for all jobs but will always seek to hire the most qualified candidate.

-We encourage staffers to seek diverse sources, both in specific stories and in routine beat coverage.
+We encourage staffers to seek diverse sources – in terms of race, ethnicity and thoughts on a subject – both in specific stories and in routine beat coverage.

-We want to do the work of reaching out to different groups on campus during recruiting season, keeping in mind that we don’t want to set a quota.
+We work to recruit people to AWOL’s staff from different groups on campus during recruiting season, keeping in mind that we don’t want to set a quota.

 We consider the perspectives of those offended by hateful expression when making publication decisions.